baron42bba/.emacs.d/elpa/org-mime-readme.txt

 encoding.

-`org-mime-org-subtree-htmlize' is similar to `org-mime-org-buffer-htmlize' but works on subtree.
-It can also read subtree properties MAIL_SUBJECT, MAIL_TO, MAIL_CC, and MAIL_BCC.
-Here is the sample of subtree:
+`org-mime-org-subtree-htmlize' is similar to `org-mime-org-buffer-htmlize' but works on current subtree.
+It can read following subtree properties:
+MAIL_SUBJECT, MAIL_TO, MAIL_FROM, MAIL_CC, and MAIL_BCC.

+Here is the sample of a subtree:
 * mail one
   :PROPERTIES:
   :MAIL_SUBJECT: mail title
   :MAIL_TO: person1@gmail.com
+  :MAIL_FROM: sender@gmail.com
   :MAIL_CC: person2@gmail.com
   :MAIL_BCC: person3@gmail.com
   :END:

-To avoid exporting TOC, you can setup `org-mime-export-options', (setq org-mime-export-options '(:section-numbers nil
+To avoid exporting the table of contents, you can setup `org-mime-export-options':
+  (setq org-mime-export-options '(:section-numbers nil
                                   :with-author nil
                                   :with-toc nil))

-Or just setup your export options in org buffer/subtree which is overrided by `org-mime-export-options' when it's NOT nil.
+Or just setup your export options in the org buffer/subtree.
+These are overridden by `org-mime-export-options' when it is non-nil.

-You can change `org-mime-up-subtree-heading' before exporting subtree. heck its documentation.

 Quick start:
-Write mail in message-mode, make sure the mail body follows org format.
-Before sending mail, `M-x org-mime-htmlize'
+Write a message in message-mode, make sure the mail body follows org format.
+Before sending mail, run `M-x org-mime-htmlize' to convert the body to html, then send the mail as usual.

 Setup (OPTIONAL):
-you might want to bind this to a key with something like the following message-mode binding
+You might want to bind this to a key with something like the following message-mode binding

   (add-hook 'message-mode-hook